Blog founder and former SBSG Chair David Wood answers some of the common queries we receive about Peregrines.

 The adults usually start to incubate the eggs more or less full time after the second or third is laid.
 From then it takes 30-32 days for them to hatch.
 The eggs tend to hatch in quite well synchronised fashion, the result of incubation only getting under way once three (or four) eggs have been laid.
 They usually all hatch within 48 hours, which is taken to mean that food supply is secure and that chicks that hatch stand a good chance of growing to fledging.
 The synchronised hatching also results in little conflict between siblings in the nest.

 The female does most of the incubating, but the male also takes turns to allow the female to hunt and feed, though he will often provide food for her.
-The St George’s male has done more of the incubating that the literature suggests, doing roughly half of the duties.
+The St George’s male has done more of the incubating that the literature suggests, doing roughly half of the duties with his original partner from 2012 to 2019.
 As females get older their breeding success declines, in terms of the number of eggs laid, the number of eggs to hatch, or both.
+In 2019 we saw our original female attacked and usurped by another unknown female just before her eggs were due to hatch.
+We had not noted a decline in breeding success in the original female although the fact she was displaced quite quickly and easily suggests that she may have been getting past her peak.

 How long do the chicks (eyases) stay in the nest?